andaleebali/Satellite-Imagery-Analysis/README.md

 The following code was developed to classify building rooftops in Bulawayo, Zimbabwe using WorldView-2 satellite imagery but could be used and applied to a variety of applications.
 More details of this can be found here. https://www.geos.ed.ac.uk/~mscgis/22-23/s1885898/

 ## Description
 This project aims to classify building rooftops using high-resolution satellite imagery.
-The process involves segmenting the imagery and then classifying the segments using a Random Forest classifier.
+The process involves segmenting the imagery using a combination of Microsoft Building Footprint data and the Segment Anything Method (SAM) to fill in any gaps in the dataset.
+Then classifying the segments using a Random Forest classifier.
+The project was initially developed to analyze building rooftops in Bulawayo, Zimbabwe, but the methodology could be applied to various other regions and applications.

 ## Prerequisites
-The code uses the following Python packages:
+The following Python packages are used in the code:

 ### For `SAM/segmenting.py`:
 - `os`